unicode-org/message-format-wg/spec/registry.md

 The _operand_ of `:string` is either any implementation-defined type that is a string or for which conversion to a string is supported, or any _literal_ value.
-All other values produce an _Invalid Expression_ error.
+All other values produce a _Bad Operand_ error.

 > For example, in Java, implementations of the `java.lang.CharSequence` interface
 > (such as `java.lang.String` or `java.lang.StringBuilder`),